 This transfer of management resulted in an increase of administrative duties for providers.
 For speech therapists, this now requires us to authorize ongoing therapy visits every few months by gathering and submitting documentation to the child’s respective CMO — the paperwork shuffle.
 This process of authorization has become more and more cumbersome for providers, as it is possible for therapy services to be denied, though there is a documented need.
 Denials often result in the therapist having to schedule discussions with the insurance reviewer to make a case and fight for the services a child needs.

 The authorization process will ALWAYS result in a delay to the start of your child’s therapy services.

-When a child has an IEP, pursuing private therapy becomes difficult, as these children are less likely to be approved because CMOs require a copy of the child’s IEP and often times can deny a child the right to private therapy and render it “duplication of services.”
-Former school therapists will admit administrative paperwork is a top priority when working in the public school system — providing therapy, at the dismay of therapists, often comes secondary.
+When a child has an IEP, pursuing private therapy becomes a bit more tricky, as these children may not be approved because the CMOs requires a copy of the child’s IEP and can deny a child the right to individual private therapy and render it “duplication of services.”
+Former school therapists will admit administrative paperwork is a top priority when working in the public school system — providing therapy, at the dismay of therapists, often becomes secondary.
 As times progress, the amount of administrative duties imposed on school therapists has not decreased in the least.
 Where does that leave the students, who are likely being seen in group settings, if they are seen consistently at all?